Starting A Registered Student Organization

 |*Postings must be approved by the Office of Student Life (SCC 240)||*Postings must be approved by the Office of Student Life (SCC 240)||*Postings must be approved by the Office of Student Life (SCC 240)|

-- ADM - 1st floor on the wall across from the library entrance
+- ADM - 1st floor on the wall across from the library entrance, 2nd floor between stairwell and the LIB bridge

 - CLA - 1st floor on the wall adjacent to the teaching theatre across from the courtyard entrance doors